Attack in Kabul kills at least 27 people, wounds dozens

 Ghani said he had telephoned Abdullah, his longtime political rival.
 Abdullah is contesting an Electoral Commission announcement last month declaring Ghani the winner of September’s presidential election.

+The attack was one of the largest on civilians in Afghanistan in a year.

+“Horrific attack in Kabul today...heartbreaking and unacceptable.
+We are tired of war and violence,” said Shahrzad Akbar, head of the Afghanistan Independent Human Rights Commission.

 Hazaras are mostly Shi’ite Muslims.
-Minority Shi’ites have been repeatedly attacked by Sunni Muslim militant groups in Afghanistan.
+Minority Shi’ites have been repeatedly attacked by Sunni militants in Afghanistan.